wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

 = 1.2.6 =
+* Fixed a wrong check for the Pro version.
+* Tested with latest WP
 * Added a call to action to ask users for write a review.

 = 1.2.5 =